Shifted wave equation on noncompact symmetric spaces: Abstract

 \section{Abstract}

 Let $G$ be a semisimple, connected, and noncompact Lie group with a finite center.
-We consider the Laplace-Beltrami operator $\Delta$ on the homogeneous space $G/K=S$ by a maximal compact subgroup $K$.
-We obtain pointwise estimates for the kernel of an oscillating function $\exp( it\sqrt{|x|}) \psi(x) $ applied to the shifted Laplacian $\Delta+|\rho|^2$, a case not available before.
-We obtain a polynomial decay in time of the kernel, and of the $L^{p'}-L^p$ norms of the operator, for $2<p<\infty$.
+We carry out a detailed analysis of oscillating integrals involving the Harish-Chandra $c$-function, in the case of real rank $l\ge 2$.
+This allows to obtain two main applications.
+Consider the Laplace-Beltrami operator $\Delta$ on the homogeneous space $G/K=S$ by a maximal compact subgroup $K$.
+We obtain pointwise estimates for the kernel of an oscillating function $\exp( it\sqrt{|x|}) \psi(\sqrt{|x|}) $ applied to the shifted Laplacian $\Delta+|\rho|^2$.
+We obtain a polynomial decay in time of the kernel, and of the $L^p-L^q$ norms of the operator, for $1\le p<2<q\le \infty$.
+For the related distinguished Laplacian, we obtain bounds for the $L^p-L^p$ norms, $1\le p\le\infty$, with a slower growth in time than predicted by earlier results.